 Selma Martin is the Poet of the Week for this week’s Poetry Prompt #84 W3 Weekly We’ave.

 The prompt asks that the poem is between 100—300 words.
 My poem LOST AT SEA is 289 words.
+My memory poem is a memory of a yachtsman I once knew, and was lost at sea.

 Looking in at me | Digital oil painting©️Lesley Scoble